-Yesterday my friend Noah Kagan published a stellar blog post on what separates success people from not-so-successful people.
+My friend Noah Kagan published a stellar blog post on what separates successful people from not-so-successful people.
 The big takeaway was that the former group is proactive, whereas the latter is reactive and typically waits around for the right _______ to happen (the assumption being that when this happens, their career as a freelancer will be kicked into high-gear and they’ll be set).

 I hang around a lot of proactive do-ers.
 These are people who you probably follow on Twitter, read their blogs, subscribe to their newsletter, and so on.

 And if there’s one thing I can say with total certainty, it’s that the people I know who are most successful don’t wait around for success to happen to them.

 They aren’t the type who wait for inspiration to strike.

 They don’t wait for customers or clients to come knocking at their doors.

 They recognize they’re an asset, and understand the role of money in strengthening that asset.
 These are people that spend money to make money — by signing up for courses, buying books, or hiring staff.